[ Lymph Notes home ] [ Click to read 'Get to Know the LRF' by Ann ]

 FOXC2 was the second lymphedema gene found, and was first identified in 2000 by Fang et al. FOXC2 is responsible for causing the lymphedema-distichiasis syndrome (LD).
 Individuals with LD have lymphedema of pubertal or adult onset as well as distichiasis, which is the presence of extra eyelashes.
 These eyelashes may simply appear long and thick, or they may become ingrown and irritate the eye, in which case they are often removed.
 Less frequently, individuals with LD may be born with a heart defect, cleft palate (opening in the roof of the mouth), or ptosis (droopy eyelids).
 We have identified changes or mutations in the FOXC2 gene in approximately 7% of the families participating in the Lymphedema Family Study.

 In 2008, through candidate gene screening, the Lymphedema Family Study identified 2 additional lymphedema genes, called hepatocyte growth factor (HGF) and its receptor MET, both of which are located on chromosome 7.
 The HGF/MET biologic pathway is also thought to play a role in the growth and development of lymphatic vessels.
 Collectively these two genes account for approximately 4% of the families participating in the Lymphedema Family Study and in one patient with secondary lymphedema.
-Our article entitled "HGF and MET mutations in primary and secondary lymphedema," was published in 2008 in the scientific journal, Lymphatic Research and Biology.

 Not all hereditary lymphedema is caused by VEGFR3, FOXC2, or HGF/MET, indicating that there is at least one other gene (probably many more) responsible for hereditary lymphedema.
 The Lymphedema Family Study continues to search for the locations of these additional lymphedema genes.
 The identification of these other lymphedema genes will be dependent on finding more families with primary lymphedema.
 Therefore, advances in understanding the underlying causes of lymphedema are critically dependent on the voluntary participation of individuals and families in this research.
 We are continuing to recruit families in which at least one individual is affected with primary lymphedema.